CalyxOS/calyxos.org/pages/_posts/2021-08-05-august-update.md

 We're working on some features and another update will be released later this month.

-It is currently in the beta channel, and will be bumped to the stable channel later after additional testing and feedback.
-Factory images will be available at that time as well.

 Changelog:
 * CalyxOS 2.8.0 - Android 11
 * August Security update (2021-08-05)